kailash-manasarovar/statement/docs/timeline/2025/february.md

 - There's a hotel just a step away also.
 - I book the car in for detailing and book a few days at the hotel while they do it.
-- Obviously, my searches are controlled by criminal gangs and I'm aware of this but I have no choice.
+- Obviously, my online search results are controlled by criminal gangs, and I'm aware of this, but I have no choice.
 - When I pick up the car from the detailers and start driving, it feels like the whole dashboard section has been moved closer inwards.
 - I'm not able to put the same things back in the glove compartment that were there previously without issue; they don't fit!
 - My feet are misfiring as they step on the clutch because it's in a different place; it's too close and it's not the position of the car seat